gexijin/datably/.github/ISSUE_TEMPLATE/bug_report.md

 ### 📁 Project Information
 1. **Data**:
-   - Upload a small file directly here if possible.
+   - Upload a file here if it is small (<5Mb) and can be publicly shared.
-   - For larger files, provide a link (e.g., cloud storage).
+   - For private data, email a copy to info@orditus.com
-   - If applicable, include a minimal example dataset that reproduces the issue.
+   - For larger files, provide a link.
+Sometimes a small part of the file is sufficient to reproduce the issue.

 2. **Project Goal**:
-   Briefly describe the objective of the project or the intended outcome.
+   The objective of the project or the intended outcome.

 ### 🔁 Steps to Reproduce
 List a minimal, complete sequence of steps that consistently reproduces the issue.
-Include any prompts used and UI actions (e.g., button clicks).
+Include any prompts used and UI actions.

 ### 📸 Screenshots (Optional)
 Paste screenshots directly here if they help illustrate the problem.